-Falkirk Wheelers originate from a group of friends who skated and cycled together since the 1970s.
-We are run by some of our regulars who dedicate their free time to keeping things rolling for everyone.
-We'll be looking for more people to join us to promote what we do and to make wheeling more mainstream throughout the country once the current restrictions are lifted so keep checking our website and social media for updates.
+Falkirk Wheelers originate from a group of friends who skated and cycled together since the early 1970s.
+We are run by some of our members who dedicate their free time to keeping things rolling for everyone.
+We'll be looking for more people to join our team to promote the skate, ride, roll revolution and to make wheeling more mainstream throughout the country once the current restrictions are lifted so keep checking our website and social media for updates.

 We play non-contact (even no wall contact) roller hockey weekly.
 Anyone interested in joining must have come along regularly to our Friday sessions to allow us to assess their minimum skills and ability to work as a good team player.
 We use a light puck which is kept low so that players can wear normal skating pads and helmets to keep the cost down without having to invest in heavy duty roller hockey gear.
 Safety is our number one priority.